plomari/dxx/README.txt

 Building
 --------

-Running "scons" should be sufficient.
+Running "scons release=1" should be sufficient.
 The binary is created as d2x-rebirth-gl in the source directory.

 You can also try the experimental Meson build system: